 - FemelleChevalier: Monique, Natasha, Jacquelyn, Freya, and Isabella.

 - Samantha: Wow, I’ve never heard the name Freya.
 That is so beautiful.

 - FemelleChevalier: Someone I used to (kinda) date.
 And I think there’s a model with that name?
 It can also be spelled as Frejya or Freia, but I like Freya better.

 - Anne Marie Hawkins: Freya is, in Norse mythology, the all-mother and wife of Odin.
 She represents wisdom and fertility and rides a chariot pulled by cats.

-- Samantha Escobar: A chariot pulled by cats?
+- Samantha: A chariot pulled by cats?
 Hmmm, maybe I need to rename myself Freya.

 - Anne Marie Hawkins: The Norse pantheon is all about trippy transportation.
 Thor and his goats, Odin riding around on his eight-legged horse grandson… you can really tell just how much Vikings drank from their mythology.

 - FemelleChevalier: Cats??
 Didn’t know that, but that’s interesting…